jeffgbutler/java-payment-calculator/README.md

 The application will be available at http://localhost:8080

-After testing, cleanup Docker by following these steps:
+After testing, clean up Docker by following these steps:

 1. Run `docker ps` to get the container IDs for Redis and the payment calculator
-1. Run `docker stop <image_id>` for each image ID
+2. Run `docker stop <image_id>` for each image ID
-1. Run `docker system prune` to remove the stopped images, and the network (you can also use `docker system prune -a` to remove all unused images from your local image cache)
+3. Run `docker system prune` to remove the stopped images, and the network (you can also use `docker system prune -a` to remove all unused images from your local image cache)

 ## Using Tanzu Build Service